przem-przem/2048/README.md

 ## Summary

 This project is my implementation of "2048" - popular sliding tile puzzle game.
-The logic built with the help of Web Dev Simplified video.
+The logic was built based on the Web Dev Simplified video.

 **Intial view:**